-You can apply for registration on line in three easy steps.
+You can apply for registration online in three easy steps.

-- 1. Create an account using the online services portal and complete your application - 2.
+- 1. Create an account from the start online application button and complete your application - 2.
 Upload your documents and pay the required fees.
-Check that you have provided everything including certified copies of your proof of identity. - 3.
-Wait for Ahpra to receive your results from your education provider.
+Check that you have provided everything including certified copies of your proof of identity. - Wait for your education provider to provide your graduate results to Ahpra.